 The AOM looks forward to the government's actions to increase secure access to more digital health services, including an integrated patient record system for Ontario.
-Patient-centered digital records are an essential step towards facilitating collaboration and seamless care.
-An integrated EMR system is also necessary for measuring provider performance through performance metrics built into the system.
-It can offer timely feedback on provider performance, effectively tying into the goal of improved patient outcomes and satisfaction.
-Midwives need an integrated EMR system, as well as the need for funding that will facilitate its time-consuming and time-sensitive training.
-Equitable access to this technology and training across all sectors is paramount to providing a safe and positive patient experience in a system that is truly integrated.
+Patient centred digital records are an essential step towards facilitating collaboration and seamless care.
+Equitable access to this technology across all sectors is paramount to providing a safe and positive patient experience in a system that is truly integrated.